Complaints, Comments and Compliments

 Ribble Valley Borough Council defines a complaint as:

-Examples of types of complaint are covered by the complaints policy:
+Examples of the types of complaint are covered by the complaints policy:

 - a failure to provide a service